Taiwanese Law – Flexible Continuing Education Programme (in preparation)

 Photo: Leonard Kosub

-Following the relaunch of the fully updated executive education programme on Japanese law in January 2024 and the launch of the new executive education programme on Korean law in spring 2025 as the first offering to include an East Asian legal system other than Japanese law, a third executive education programme on Taiwanese law will be added towards the end of 2025.
-This degree programme will also be the first to offer a university degree in Taiwanese law outside of East Asia.
+Foto: Leonard KosubFollowing the relaunch of the fully updated continuing education programme on Japanese law in January 2024 and the debut of the new continuing education programme on Korean law in autumn 2025 – the Department’s first offering to include an East Asian legal system other than Japanese law – the portfolio will soon expand to include a third programme: “Foundations of Taiwanese law”.
+This curriculum represents the first university-level certificate in Taiwanese law outside of East Asia.

 Further information will be available on this website shortly.
-The basic requirements for participation in the executive education programme and the examination regulations coincide with those of the Japanese law course, which can be found here.
+The basic requirements for participation in the continuing education programme and the examination regulations coincide with those of the Japanese law course, which can be found here.

 If you have any questions concerning the new programme or would like to register as a prospective student, please contact us at eastasianlaw.